pokt-network/poktroll/docusaurus/docs/operate/infrastructure/devnet.md

 IMAGE_TAG=sha-7042be3 NAMESPACE=devnet-sophon JOB_NAME=e2e-test-7042be3 POCKET_NODE=tcp://devnet-sophon-validator-poktrolld:26657 bash .github/workflows-helpers/run-e2e-test.sh
 ```

-### Stake actors
+### Staking actors

-Since the keys are the same as LocalNet, we can use the same commands for DevNet to stake the actors.
-Also, DevNets
+Since the genesis actor keys are the same as LocalNet, we can use the same commands (and keyring) to stake actors on DevNet.
+Additionally, DevNets
 match the hostnames with LocalNet, which makes it possible for the same stake configs to work on different networks.
 For example, this command stakes supplier2 on DevNet `devnet-sophon`: